Transcript Key

 • Freshman – A student who has completed fewer than thirty (30) semester hours of coursework.

-• Sophomore – A student who has completed thirty (30) or more semester hours of coursework.
+• Senior – A student who has completed ninety (90) or more semester hours of coursework.

 Transcript Validation and Authenticity